fabrezi/SHIP-DADDY/README.md

 This repository now serves as the web-platform base for my client.
 The client(courtier) requires a simple E-commerce site for their fashion brand.

+The current task is to make MVP and to have it deployed.

 ## SETUP